dwalbeck/job_tracker/README.md

 - Each posting and interview can be scored, which is averaged for an overall job score
 - Multiple resume baselines can be defined
 - Job qualifications and keywords extracted and selectable for approval
-- Resume custom modified from baseline and tailored to the Job Posting with reversible edits
+- Resume custom modified from baseline by AI and tailored to the Job Posting with reversible edits
-- Automatic cover letter creation specific to Job posting
+- Automatic AI generated cover letter creation specific to Job posting
-- Company research report generation
+- AI researched company information report generation with interview tips
-- Add data is exportable at any time
+- All data is exportable per section
-- Wysiwyg editor for making changes to resume or cover letters
+- Wysiwyg editor for making manual changes and adjustments to resume or cover letters
 - Selection of LLM models to use for different actions is configurable to your preference
 - Intuitive, clean and easy to read display of information across all pages
 - Dynamic searches that update display per character entered